BeardedTinker/Home-Assistant_Config/README.md

 ### Hardware

-This system is running on Synology DS415+ with total of 8GB RAM inside, but I'm in process of upgrade to DS920+ with 20GB RAM.
+Heart of my smart home is Home Assistant running in Virtual Machine on Synology DSM920+.

 Plugged in Synology is Zigbee USB CC2652RB stick from slae.sh with Zigbee2mqtt firmware from Koenkk.